ThisisJoellovely/100PythonCourse/README.md

 6. Exception handling
 7. Relational Database and JSON DOC
 8. Debugging
-9. smtp connection using gmail
+9. SMTP connection using gmail
 10. request module in python and basic API commands
+11. Eviromental Variables and Open_weather and twillo API